devgustavovasquez/rust-studies/README.md

 <br>

-If you want to see some of my studies, you can clone this repository and copy some code from folder `algorithms` and paste in [Rust Playground](https://play.rust-lang.org/).
+If you want to see some of my studies, you can clone this repository and run in your machine or copy some code from folder `algorithms` and paste in [Rust Playground](https://play.rust-lang.org/).

 <br>